The Value of DSSI

 With our patented AI technology and dedicated procurement services team, we transform procurement services into a strategic advantage, saving our providers at least 10% every year.
 Time savings are also optimized with a dedicated team helping to reduce labor costs and lessening the burden of busywork.

-We sat down with two of our subject matter experts who have had long careers in senior living: Eric Selvidge, Senior Spend Management Consultant and Spencer Beard, Spend Management Consultant for DSSI Procurement Services.
-Read on for our discussion on how Procurement Services sets itself apart.
+We sat down with two of our subject matter experts who have had long careers in senior living: Eric Selvidge, Senior Spend Management Consultant and Spencer Beard, Spend Management Consultant for Direct Supply Procurement Services.
+Read on for our discussion on how DSPS sets itself apart.

-How does DSSI Procurement Services set itself apart from an internal Procurement Department?
+How does Direct Supply Procurement Services set itself apart from an internal Procurement Department?

-Spencer Beard: DSPS sets itself apart because of our scale and serving over 90 operators and 4,500 communities.
+Spencer Beard: DSPS sets itself apart because of our scale and serving over 118 operators and 5,200 communities.
 Whereas a single operator may be limited to only their data, DSPS has access to billions of dollars worth of data, which in turn allows us to develop programs and find opportunities that a single operator may not be able to find.
-Additionally, DSPS has incorporated next generation tools like OGM.AI, which mines terabytes of data, empowering our team to find the most cost-effective solutions for our customers.
+Additionally, DSPS has incorporated next generation tools like the patented OGM.AI™ platform. which mines terabytes of data, empowering our team to find the most cost-effective solutions for our customers.

-As someone who previously handled procurement internally for a large organization, how can a new organization benefit from the types of services Direct Supply provides within procurement?
+As someone who previously handled procurement internally for a large organization, how can a new organization benefit from the types of services DSPS provides within procurement?

-Eric Selvidge: When I worked with Cardon out of Indianapolis for about five years as both Director of Purchasing and Chief Procurement Officer, I knew that size and time in business impacted the procurement strategy – there wasn’t always enough hours in the day to accomplish all that we needed to accomplish.
+Eric Selvidge: When I worked with CarDon & Associates Inc. out of Indianapolis for about five years as both Director of Purchasing and Chief Procurement Officer, I knew that size and time in business impacted the procurement strategy.
+There wasn’t always enough hours in the day to accomplish all that we needed to accomplish.
 If facilities in the senior living space have a Director of Purchasing, they could be wearing numerous hats, performing scheduling duties and providing Accounts Payable services; they could be new in procurement.
-There is great value in understanding different needs of residents and caregivers as well as understanding how to navigate the supply chain.
+There is great value in understanding different needs of residents and caregivers as well as understanding how to navigate the healthcare supply chain.

-There could be a lot of things going on with a new organization, and that’s where Procurement Services could step in and be an extension of the procurement team.
-For example, DSSI could step in and act as Director of Purchasing if a customer needed that.
+There could be a lot of things going on with a new organization, and that’s where DSPS could step in and be an extension of the procurement team to handle manual order guide management and other non-value adding tasks and allow the internal procurement team to focus on projects that directly impact the care of residents.

-Groups that have a sophisticated Purchasing department can still get value of PS through data.
-An internal purchasing department only has a narrow view of what their contracts and vendor relationships look like; they don’t have the breadth of data that PS has access to with the DSSI platform.
-We can look at procurement through a different lens compared to an internal team, so I think that’s where PS will stand out.
+Healthcare organizations that have an established purchasing department can still get value of DSPS through data.
+An internal purchasing department only has a narrow view of what their contracts and vendor relationships look like; they don’t have the breadth of data that DSPS has access to through the cutting-edge DSSI™ platform.
+We can look at procurement through a different lens compared to an internal team, so I think that’s where Direct Supply Procurement Services will stand out.
 We can step in and measure what they’re doing against best-in-class benchmarks or the industry averages, because we have access to all of that data.
 With that data, we can help them make strategic decisions.

 I experienced that myself.
-Doug Pickett [Vice President, DSSI Procurement Services] and I had a relationship for the last five years.
-It took me several years to become comfortable with the idea [of having help].
+Doug Pickett [Vice President, Direct Supply Procurement Services] and I had a relationship for the last five years.
+It took me several years to become comfortable with the idea of having help.
 My biggest fear was the question of, “Would this service replace me?”
 That was so far from the truth.
-I needed help and the demand my company and myself had made it impossible for me to achieve everything we needed to do.
+I needed help, and it was impossible for me to achieve everything we needed to do because of lack of time and resources.
 DSPS came in and allowed me to scale, which in return delivered more results and greater outcomes.
 I needed help to get contracts connected and other things that I didn’t have the time or horsepower for.
-With Cardon, that’s where I signed up for DSPS.
+With CarDon and Associates, that’s where I signed up for DSPS.
 I was losing track of price increases, discontinued items and product changes.
-That’s where PS was able to step in as a supplement to what I was doing.
+That’s where DSPS was able to step in as a supplement to what I was doing.

 What are some of the main benefits of the Direct Supply Procurement Services team?

 SB: Tenure, knowledge diversity, geographical location, data sharing, and more!
-We have DSSI PS Team Members who have been with DSSI for decades.
-We have team members who have been in the post-acute care industry for years as nurses, CNAs, Administrators, etc. We are not all located in one state or city.
-This allows us to understand what is going on in different parts of the US.
+We have DSPS team members who have been with Direct Supply DSSI for decades.
+We have team members who have been in the post-acute care industry for years as nurses, CNAs, administrators, etc. We are not all located in one state or city.
+This allows us to understand what is going on in different parts of the country and quickly adapt when a need arises.

 Additionally, with data sharing, our customers are tapped into a knowledge base that DSPS harnesses for the benefit of the operator.
 As someone who has significant tenure and experience in overseeing change management, this is a valuable bonus in the service that DSPS provides.